-A. Minimum size: Sixteen inches (16")

-- There is no commercial possession limit for haddock provided the vessel is fishing in State waters and does not have a Federal permit authorizing the commercial harvest of haddock. - 2.
-Vessels in possession of a Federal permit authorizing the commercial harvest of haddock in Federal waters may harvest, possess, or land haddock in State waters in the amount equal to the Federal Regulations.
+- A. Minimum size: Eighteen inches (18"). - B. Fishing year: The recreational haddock fishery shall operate on a May 1 through April 30 fishing year. - C. Possession limit: - There is no recreational possession limit for haddock provided the vessel is fishing in state waters and does not have a federal permit authorizing the harvest of haddock. - 2.
+Vessels in possession of a federal permit authorizing the recreational harvest of haddock in federal waters may harvest, possess, or land haddock in state waters in the amount equal to the federal regulations.